sayanee/intro-to-html-css/readme.md

 #intro to html & css

 List of starting and completed exercises for any beginners getting into html, css and simple javascript.
+These exercises are designed to be taught in small groups accompanied by an instructor for guidance and discussion.

 ##lessons